gatsbyjs/gatsby/docs/blog/2018-1-25-building-a-site-with-react-and-contentful/index.md

         <div>
           <br />
           <br />
-          // The next line is where the code drills deeper into the data structure again to print a specific thing to the site.
-In this case, I’m printing each photo to the site by using its URL.
-I got this structure from the GraphQL query.
+          // The next line is where the code drills into the data structure // to print a specific thing to the site. // In this case, I’m printing each photo to the site by using its URL. // I got this structure from the GraphQL query.
           <img src={photo.file.url} />
           <h3>{photo.title}</h3>
         </div>